Surveying the Landscape of Ethics-Focused Design Methods: Our Approach

 \subsection{Data Collection}

-Through a series of structured web searches to locate ethics-focused methods, we collected a list of 89 methods/ tools/ approaches to begin our collection.
+Through a series of structured web searches between January to November 2020 to locate ethics-focused methods, we collected a list of 89 methods/ tools/ approaches to begin our collection.
 The searches began by considering the Value Sensitive Design (VSD) methods \cite{VSDbook}, which enabled us to characterize the nature and purpose of ethics-focused methods, leading to our web searches on Google, Google Scholar, and the ACM Digital Library.
 The following keywords were used for the search queries: ``ethics focused methods,'' ``ethical tools in design,'' ``ethics methods,'' ``HCI ethics and values methods,'' and other related combinations of these terms.
 The methods we located were considered to be part of our initial collection if they had a clear ethical valence or had a stated intention to produce ethical or socially-responsible outputs.
 No specific year ranges were used as filters; nevertheless, we sought to identify as many methods fitting our criteria as possible within both traditional academic literature and from practitioner sources, given the lack of clear and consistent language to search using a more traditional ``systematic review'' approach.
 We more fully define our inclusion and exclusion criteria below.
 The precise scope of ``ethical outputs'' was not defined until the end of the analysis, as our goal was to identify methods that broadly had social or human considerations during the design process that related to an ethical valence.
-We found methods published only between 2008 and 2020, but our search strategy may have missed methods published in earlier years, or different terms might have been used to describe such methods.
+Methods we identified were published between 2008 and 2020, but we acknowledge that our search strategy may have missed methods published prior to these years, or different terms might have been used to describe such methods.
+Given the half-life of internet sources, our main aim was to capture the broadest range of methods presented in academic and practitioner sources.
 All methods were collected in a spreadsheet with descriptors such as the title of the method, published year, author names, and source files (documents or web links).
 The source files aided us in accessing the method’s description, which was our primary unit of analysis.